p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.txt

 ## Changelog

+## 2.0.8.1 - 04/05/2023

+* Fixed the save and exit menu appearing when deleting a photo in photo mode.

 ## 2.0.8 - 04/05/2023

 * Fixed the UI scale modifications defaulting to on and at such a small value you the UI appears gone.